 A sell stop loss order is executed at either the stop loss price or lower and a buy stop loss order is executed at either the stop loss price or higher.
 The reason why we say ‘or lower’ and ‘or higher’ is because a market can ‘gap’ through your stop loss level, and as a result you will be filled at the next traded price.
-For spread betting accounts you can protect against this happening with a Guaranteed Stop.
 Limit profit orders are executed at the limit profit order price.

 Limit buy and sell orders, Contingent (if done), stop loss and limit profit orders are available on our trading platform.
 We also offer Guaranteed Stops (for a small premium) and OCO (One Cancels Other) orders.
 You can also select the time frame in which you wish to work your orders.

 You can trade at any time (24 hours) between 10PM on Sunday evening (London Time) to 10PM on Friday evening (London Time).
 You will not be able to trade outside of these hours.

 You can retrieve your trade, match and order history by logging into the trading platform.
 Match history is only applicable for clients who hold single positions accounts.

 The purpose of an order placing distance is to prevent your orders being triggered while you are in the midst of placing them.
 This can happen especially when markets move quickly.
 In order to prevent this from happening, we input order placing distance so as to allow you to safely place your orders at least a few pips away from the market.

 Spread Betting FAQs